ICU service

 Attending Rounds Technology

-The online availability of the computerized medical record and the radiology system has improved the quality of attending rounds tremendously.
-In addition, Promethean ActivStudio computerized white board technology in all of the resident attending round rooms, offers an on-the-fly look into our online radiology system and complete patient chart during attending rounds.
+The online availability of the computerized medical record and the digital radiology (including our resident ultrasound image server) system on large screen displays in each of the attending rounds rooms make these daily teaching sessions in-depth, precise and interactive.
 In addition, it allows the attending to access any online resources to answer questions, or to access our audiovisual database of items such as physical exam findings, peripheral smears, ECGs, etc.

 Call, Admissions and Workload

-Besides one long call day in each six-day cycle, each team has two short call days.
-Thus, each team admits new patients every other day.
-On a short call day, teams admit a maximum of three new patients who must be in the hospital by 3 p.m.
+Besides one long call day in each five-day cycle, each team has one short call day.
+On a short call day, teams admit a maximum of two new patients who must be in the hospital by 3 p.m.
+A "trickle" admission/pickup process is in place to assure balanced team size and workload on all days except for long call and post-long call days.

 Night Float System